 34. Les Invalides (Military museum and Napoleon’s tomb)

-Les Invalides, or Hôtel National des Invalides, is a complex of buildings located in Paris’s 7th arrondissement and was built in the 17th century as a hospital and church for disabled veterans of the French Revolutionary and Napoleonic Wars.
+Les Invalides, or Hôtel National des Invalides, is a complex of buildings in Paris’s 7th arrondissement and was built in the 17th century as a hospital and church for disabled veterans of the French Revolutionary and Napoleonic Wars.
 It houses museums and monuments related to France’s military history.

 It is regarded as the country’s most important military complex.
-There are other interesting and fascinating buildings added to the complex, which include the Musée de l’Armée, the Musée des Plans-Reliefs, the Musée d’Histoire Contemporaine, and the Musée des Plans-Reliefs.
+There are other fascinating buildings added to the complex, which include the Musée de l’Armée, the Musée des Plans-Reliefs, the Musée d’Histoire Contemporaine, and the Musée des Plans-Reliefs.

 It is surrounded by six marble statues, each representing one of Napoleon’s major victories.
 The bronze coffin that holds the Emperor’s body rests inside the tomb.